dansanderson/mega65-welcome-guide/updating-core.md

 On the Filehost website in the Firmware category, locate and download "[mega65r3-dev.cor](https://files.mega65.org?id=13e1ce8a-ed5b-4046-aea6-491323697ead)".
 Copy this file to the microSD card.

 Eject the microSD card from your PC and insert it into the MEGA65 external slot.
-Turn off the MEGA65 if necessary, then hold the No Scroll key (in the top row) and turn it on.
+Make sure the MEGA65 is off, then hold the No Scroll key (in the top row) and turn it on.
 This opens the core selection and installation menu.

 ![The core menu, factory configuration](screenshots/cor_menu_empty.jpg)